System Design Space

 Length: 555 pages

-Google practices: Zero Trust, defense in depth, secure SDLC, incident response and security culture.
+Google SRE practices for combining Zero Trust, defense in depth, secure SDLC, incident response, and security culture into one security-and-reliability model.

 Book structure